 The Student Internship Program has established an excellent record of accomplishment.
 To date, there are 115 Program alumni who have completed their undergraduate studies.
 All have enrolled in either professional (medical or veterinary) or graduate school or have found employment in the biomedical field in either biopharma or in academia.

-The Hepatitis B Foundation gratefully acknowledges the following support of its Summer Internship Programs
+The Hepatitis B Foundation gratefully acknowledges the following support of the College Summer Internship Programs

 - Merck’s West Point Charitable Contributions Committee (2003 – 2013)